MileHacker Logo

 Nearby Banff Townsite

 A 25-30 minute drive, Banff offers a wider range of hotels, restaurants, shops, and services, including nightlife.
 More options for dining, shopping, and entertainment.
-Varied accommodation prices, often more competitive than Lake Louise.
+Varied accommodation prices, often more competitive than A Glacial lake in banff national park.

-• Wider range of amenities.
+• Wider range of facilities.

 • Good base for exploring both areas.